How Many Countries Don’t Use the Metric System

 3. Countries Using Mixed Systems of Measurement

-As we contemplated the question of how many countries don’t use the metric system, it is necessary that we also touch upon the countries who have officially and legally adopted the metric system however; the use of the imperial system is still very much in trend in their regions.
+It is necessary to touch upon the countries that have officially and legally adopted the metric system; however, the use of the imperial system is still very much in trend in their regions.

 3.1.
 United Kingdom

 The imperial system was put in place by the UK.
-However, it does not come under the category of how many countries don’t use the metric system anymore.
-The UK too, implemented the metric system in 1965, but the imperial system for measurement is still prevalent over there, and their system of measurement is a mix of this and that.
+The UK also implemented the metric system in 1965, but the imperial system for measurement is still prevalent there, and their system of measurement is a mix of this and that.

 Image by Jake Heckey from Pixabay

-For example, if you’re ever driving, you’ll see that the distance is many a time stated in miles and in kilometers.
+For example, if you’re ever driving, you’ll see that the distance is often stated in miles and kilometers.
 Such is the case in the UK, even though most European countries have more or less implemented the metric system.

 3.2.
 Canada